-Why is it reasonable to restrict our attention to finite-precision tests?
-After all, measurements are made with bounded, not arbitrary finite, precision.
-If a sample landing in $\{\varphi_n=0\}$ is sufficiently close to its boundary, it might still be impossible to determine the verdict of the test if the precision required exceeds that of our measurement device.
+Given a measurement $(x',\varepsilon)$ and a test $\varphi_n$, the empiricist declares verdict $i\in\{0,1\}$ if $B(x',\varepsilon)\subseteq\{\varphi_n=i\}$, in which case $\varphi_n(x)=i$ regardless of where $x$ sits inside $B(x',\varepsilon)$.
+If no such $i$ exists, the empiricist refines the precision and tries again.
+For this protocol to terminate at samples lying in $\{\varphi_n=0\}$ or $\{\varphi_n=1\}$ we require these critical regions to be open in the topology on $\Xcal^n$: openness of $\{\varphi_n=i\}$ guarantees that for any $x$ in this critical region, sufficiently small $\varepsilon$ yields $B(x',\varepsilon)\subseteq\{\varphi_n=i\}$.
+If $\Xcal^n$ is connected, $\{\varphi_n=0\}$ and $\{\varphi_n=1\}$ cannot both be nonempty, open, and cover the entire sample space; we therefore introduce the region $\{\varphi_n=2\}$ that recommends neither acceptance nor rejection of $H_0$, but suspension of judgement.\footnote{Throughout the paper, we assume that the data comes from a distribution in $H_0$ or $H_1$.
+Some of our mathematical results are more generally applicable to three-arm testing problems where the true $\PP$ comes from $H_0, H_1$ or $H_2$.
+However, in such cases one cannot verify based on finite-precision measurements whether a sample lands in $\{\varphi_n=2\}$, and one should take $H_2$ into account in the definitions of consistency and uniform error control (see Section \ref{sec:testing_framework}).
+In that case, the output $\{\varphi_n = 2\}$ is not restricted to the interpretation `suspension of judgement'.} \begin{definition} A \emph{finite-precision test (FP-test)} is a measurable map $\varphi_n:\Xcal^n \to \{0,1,2\}$ such that $\{\varphi_n=0\}$ and $\{\varphi_n=1\}$ are open. \end{definition} Abusing terminology, we sometimes refer to a \emph{(FP-)testing sequence} $\varphi = (\varphi_n)_{n\in \NN}$ as a \emph{(FP-)test}.
+For an FP-test, the output protocol terminates with the correct verdict whenever $x$ lies in the interior of any of the three regions; only at the boundary of $\{\varphi_n=2\}$ can refinement fail to halt, since at every such boundary point every measurement ball $B(x',\varepsilon)$ intersects one of the open decision regions.
+Then, why is it reasonable to restrict our attention to finite-precision tests?